gnclmorais/bookshelf/README.md

 - [x] Scope Google Fonts to specific chars ([source][8]
 - [x] Change the GitHub Action from running on push to running every Monday
 - [x] Put this GitHub Page under https://bookshelf.gnclmorais.com
+- [ ] Title filter to allow display of shorter, more custom titles

 ## Resources